Should Brands Target Podcasts to Improve AI Visibility?

 ✅ Key takeaway:

-Reach out to influential podcast creators in your field to alert them to interesting clips, cutting-edge research or valuable insights you’ve shared on your website or in social media posts.
-The host may subsequently mention your name and key points etc. on the podcast and the journalist follows up with news articles.
-Both contribute to the topic ‘web’ you’re weaving to become more visible to large language models.
+Reach out to influential podcasts in your field to alert them to cutting-edge research or valuable insights you’ve shared on your website or in social media posts.
+The host may subsequently mention your name and key points etc. on the podcast.
+This contributes to the topic ‘web’ you’re weaving to become more visible to large language models.

 2. Be a guest on podcasts